operator-framework/java-operator-sdk/README.md

 }
 ```

+#### Deactivating CustomResource implementations validation

+The operator will, by default, query the deployed CRDs to check that the `CustomResource`
+implementations match what is known to the cluster.
+This requires an additional query to the cluster
+and, sometimes, elevated privileges for the operator to be able to read the CRDs from the cluster.
+This validation is mostly meant to help users new to operator development get started and avoid
+common mistakes.
+Advanced users or production deployments might want to skip this step.
+This is done
+by setting
+the `JAVA_OPERATOR_SDK_VALIDATE_CR` environment variable to `false`.
+Quarkus users can also add
+`quarkus.operator-sdk.validate-custom-resources=false` to their `application.properties` for the
+same purpose.

 #### Automatic generation of CRDs

 To automatically generate CRD manifests from your annotated Custom Resource classes, you only need